ibm-cloud-docs/activity-tracker/export_api.md

 From an {{site.data.keyword.at_full_notm}} instance, you can export events programmatically by using the LogDNA REST API.
 {:shortdesc}

+Consider the following information when you export events:
+* You can export a set of event entries.
+To define the set of data that you want to export, you can apply filter and searches.
+You can also specify the time range.
+* When you export events programmatically, you can choose to send an email or to write events into your terminal.
+* The compressed events file that contains the data that you want to export is available for a maximum of 12 hours.
+* When you export events, you have a limit of lines that you can export in a request.
+You can specify to export older lines or newer lines in case you reach the limit in the time range that you specify for the export.
+The maximum number of lines that you can export per API request is `500.000` lines.

 ## Prerequisites
 {: #export_api_prereqs}

-To export events, consider the following information:

-1. You must have a paid service plan for the {{site.data.keyword.at_full_notm}} service.
+* You must have a paid service plan for the {{site.data.keyword.at_full_notm}} service.
 [Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-service_plan#service_plan).

-2. You must have a user ID that has permissions to launch the web UI, view or manage service keys, and view events.
+* You must have a user ID that has permissions to launch the web UI, view or manage service keys, and view events.
 [Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-iam_view_events#iam_view_events).

-3. You must check that the LogDNA instance has the export feature enabled.
+* You must check that the LogDNA instance has the export feature enabled.

 ## Export API